Article

 Read the consultation outcome in full.

-NHS Employers is currently updating our flexible retirement web pages and creating detailed guidance for employers.
-We will soon publish new tools and resources to help you promote, explain and implement the new retirement flexibilities to support retention in your organisation.
+We have published resources to help you promote, explain and implement flexible retirement options to support retention in your organisation.